-This Subsection does not deal with products or materials that are directly supplied to appliances, equipment or apparatus through piping, hose, ducts, etc. For example, the gas cylinders that are mounted on propane barbecues are not covered by Subsection 3.3.6.; they are considered to be "in use" as opposed to "in storage" and are not intended to be regulated by the storage requirements stated in the British Columbia Fire Code.
+This Subsection does not deal with products or materials that are directly supplied to appliances, equipment or apparatus through piping, hose, ducts, etc. For example, the gas cylinders that are mounted on propane barbecues are not covered by Subsection 3.3.6.; they are considered to be "in use" as opposed to "in storage" and are not intended to be regulated by the storage requirements stated in the Fire By-law.